When will the Foundayo pill be available in the UK?

 • If you take too much Foundayo, call your healthcare provider or go to the nearest hospital emergency room right away.

-Here’s how the dosage works in the US [2]:
+Here’s how the dosage will work1:

 • Starting dosage is 0.8 mg